katstews/Weak-RSA/README.md

 ## Solution
 Look its very simple here.
 You dont need a fancy tool to solve this problem.
 This challenge is named *weak* for a reason.
 We're given a public key and from there we can extract juicy info from the key by using the following command

+Seriously, you legit do not need to use any external tools for this challenge (maybe except pwntools).
+It's that literally that easy.
 ```
 openssl rsa -text -pubin -in public_key.key
 ```